nzaw96/PDF_tables_to_SF/README.md

 # PDF_tables_to_SF
-This repo has the step-by-step instructions on loading tables in PDF files to Snowflake as database tables.
+This repo has the step-by-step instructions on loading tables in PDF files to Snowflake as database tables an AWS External function in Snowflake that leverages an open-source python package called [Camelot](https://github.com/camelot-dev/camelot).

 ## 01) Configuring a Snowflake External Function w/ AWS